Dr Emma Parker

 Research interests

-My research focusses primarily on global Anglophone literatures, examining how the cultural legacies of the British Empire impact on modern and contemporary writing.
-I have a particular interest in autobiographical narratives and settler cultures.
+My research asks how the legacies of the British Empire impact on modern and contemporary literature.
+I have a particular interest in autobiographical writing, settler cultures, and South African literature.

-My first monograph, Life Writing and the End of Empire (Bloomsbury, 2024) draws together a previously unrecognised cohort of white authors who were all raised in former British colonies, travelled to Britain after the Second World War, and later rewrote their memories of colonial life across numerous autobiographical texts.
+My first book, Life Writing and the End of Empire (Bloomsbury, 2024) draws together a previously unrecognised cohort of white authors who were raised in former British colonies, travelled to Britain after 1945, and later rewrote their colonial childhoods across multiple memoirs.
 Penelope Lively, J.G.
-Ballard, Doris Lessing, Janet Frame might seem unlikely subjects for a comparative study, but their memoirs, autobiographies, and autofictions are connected in the ways that they try to 'go home' to the colonial past, long after formal decolonisation.
+Ballard, Doris Lessing, Janet Frame might seem unlikely subjects for a comparative study, but all of their autobiographical writings attempt to 'go home' to the Empire long after formal decolonisation.
+This 'wonderful book' was awarded the BACLS 2025 Monograph Prize for its 'very significant contribution to knowledge' and won the 2025 Literary Encyclopedia Book Prize as 'a timely reminder of the continuing vitality of literary scholarship'.
+I have also previously worked with imperial historians Liam Liburd and Josh Doble on a co-edited, interdisciplinary essay collection British Culture After Empire (MUP 2023).
+Reviews for this ‘genuinely impressive’ collection have surmised that these essays ‘should go straight’ onto British university syllabi.

-I am also the co-editor of an interdisciplinary essay collection which examines how and where the afterlives of empire manifest in modern Britain (British Culture After Empire, MUP 2023).
-Before holding a post as Lecturer in Postcolonial Literature at the University of Keele (2020-2022), I worked as a researcher at both the Oxford Centre for Life Writing and PositiveNegatives (SOAS, University of London).
-My collaborative work and experience in the classroom has informed my research into many forms of experimental life writing, from visual life narratives to collaborative testimony.
+I arrived at Bristol in 2023, after holding a two-year post as Lecturer in Postcolonial Literature at the University of Keele.
+I was awarded my PhD from the University of Leeds in 2020, and I subsequently worked as a researcher at both the Oxford Centre for Life Writing and PositiveNegatives (SOAS, University of London).
+This work informs both my research and my teaching in experimental life writing, from visual life narratives to collaborative testimony.

 Publications